Sixth Judicial State Attorney Bernie McCabe

-During Kyle’s brief stay in Clearwater—site of Scientology’s headquarters—his father was under the supervision of what is known as a Scientology “auditor” or “chaplain.”
+During Kyle’s brief stay in Clearwater—the site of Scientology’s headquarters—his father was under the supervision of what is known as a Scientology “auditor” or “chaplain.”
 This person was Denise Miscavige Gentile, the twin sister of the Church of Scientology’s leader, David Miscavige.
 As you may be aware, Scientology is vehemently opposed to psychiatry and psychotropic medications.
 Kyle was not a Scientologist.
-We later learned that, due to Scientology’s beliefs regarding mental health, the church had issued an order to Kyle’s father to “handle” Kyle.
+We later learned that, due to Scientology’s beliefs regarding mental health, the church had ordered Kyle’s father to “handle” Kyle.
 He would be dead within thirty-six hours.
 Kyle was traveling with thousands of dollars.
 All of it was taken.

-We filed a wrongful-death lawsuit against Thomas Brennan, Denise Miscavige Gentile and her husband Gerald Gentile, the Church of Scientology, and Flag (another Scientology organization).
-They filed a motion for summary judgment, and that was granted by a federal judge on December 6, 2011.
+We filed a wrongful-death lawsuit against Thomas Brennan, Denise Miscavige Gentile, her husband Gerald Gentile, the Church of Scientology, and Flag (another Scientology organization).
+They filed a motion for summary judgment, granted by a federal judge on December 6, 2011.

 - Additional police red flags – Notes taken by the police have been destroyed.
 Officer Jonathan Yeun, one of the first to arrive at Brennan’s apartment that night, shredded the notes of his first interview with Brennan.
 Detective Bohling destroyed the notes of his first interview with Brennan.
-Marti Scholl told to bring her notes to her deposition, said that she had forgotten to do so.
+Marti Scholl was told to bring her notes to her deposition and said she had forgotten to do so.

 - Red flags concerning the cause of death – Kyle’s death was ruled a suicide.
 Medical Investigator Scholl told family members that she ruled his death a suicide because she was told that a suicide note was found with Kyle’s body.
 Detective Bohling, however, stated under oath that no suicide note was found.
 A reporter for the St. Petersburg Times, who presumably interviewed someone at the Clearwater police department, wrote that there were two suicide notes.
-Also: Kyle’s actions in the time just before his passing don’t sound to us as those of someone considering suicide.
-He made a bank deposit in Clearwater to make sure his checking account stayed open, and in the hours before his death, he called several Clearwater-area personal injury lawyers.
+Also: Kyle’s actions just before his passing don’t sound like those of someone considering suicide.
+He made a bank deposit in Clearwater to make certain his checking account stayed open, and in the hours before his death, he called several Clearwater-area personal injury lawyers.

 These are but a few of the lies, half-truths, and contradictions easily found in the police report and depositions.
 Told about these things, Detective Bohling did nothing.
-My step-son’s right to a fair investigation has been denied by the Clearwater police.
+The Clearwater police have denied my son’s right to a fair investigation.
 My family’s right to know exactly what happened to Kyle that night has also been denied.
-We believe something very different happened that evening, something different from the explanation found in the Clearwater police report.
+We believe something very different happened that evening, different from the explanation found in the Clearwater police report.
 We want the investigation reopened.